TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

   var varAge = 34; // This is a function scoped variable

   if (age > 0) { // This is yet another curly brace, and thus a block
-    const constAge = age * 2; // This is a block scoped variable that exists in it's closest outer block, the if's in this case console.log(constAge);
+    const constAge = age * 2; // This is a block-scoped variable that exists within its nearest enclosing block, the if's block console.log(constAge);
   }

   console.log(constAge); // ERROR!
-We tried to access a block scoped variable outside its scope }
+We tried to access a block scoped variable not within its scope }

 printAge(globalAge);
 console.log(varAge); // ERROR!
-We tried to access a function scoped outside the function it's defined in
+We tried to access a function scoped variable outside the function it's defined in
 ~~~

 Take a while to brew on that example.
 In the end, it's not some mind-blowing concept but there's a whole bunch of terms in there - it'll all help us understand the next mammoth - closures.